PCSX2/pcsx2-net-www/content/guides/basic-setup/index.md

 It is highly recommended you read the first post of this thread: [Will PCSX2 run fast on my computer?](https://forums.pcsx2.net/Thread-Sticky-Will-PCSX2-run-fast-on-my-computer) and if you still have questions reply to the thread or in the Discord, there are many helpful members who will answer.

-#### Reach out for Help
+#### Reach out for help

 If none of the above suggestions help you solve your problem, consider reaching out in either the Discord or the forum.

 ## How to dump your PS2 BIOS

-In order for PCSX2 to function properly, both a legitimate BIOS and copies of games must be obtained from **your own** Playstation 2 console and original Playstation 2 discs respectively.
+In order for PCSX2 to function properly, both a legitimate BIOS and copies of games must be obtained from **your own** PlayStation 2 console and original PlayStation 2 discs respectively.
 The following explains the recommended ways to accomplish both of these tasks.

 Dumping your PS2 BIOS is conceptually a two-step process: